Fort Wayne Children's Zoo Home

 The bat-eared fox lives in eastern and southern Africa, primarily in savannas, brush, and grasslands.

-The foxes’ diet is made up of mostly insects, but they’ll occasionally add vegetables to their diet.
 Bat-eared foxes play an important role in termite control.
 A single bat-eared fox can eat approximately 1.15 million termites each year.

 Conservation